adieunix/wiihacks-wiki/wiki/rules/posting.md

 ## NO PIRACY.

-   * Don't ask or tell where to find pirated games.
-Don't post about pirating games in any way shape or form.
+   * Don't ask or tell where to find pirated software.
+Don't post about pirating software in any way shape or form.
 It violates rule #3.

    * Piracy friendly forums are often targeted legally by the legitimate I.P. holders.
 Being known as one puts the community at risk.
 If you see a link or discussion regarding piracy please report it.